 After the conquest of Jerusalem by Saladin in 1187, the evidence about the church ceased, and it may have been destroyed.
 In 1323 the existence of a church was reported again at the site, and apparently, this report reconciles with two different types of columns found on the site.
 This church, whether it was the original Crusader church or another church, was later destroyed in 1347.

 The Modern Church of All Nations

 The modern Church of All Nations was built on the longitudinal axis of the Byzantine Church.
 Although its dimensions are much larger and closer to those of the Crusader Church.
 The cornerstone was laid in 1919 and the task was entrusted to the architect Antonio Barluzzi.
 The church was completed in 1924.
-The ceiling of the church and the mosaic of the Eastern Wall incorporates the symbols of the 16 countries whose contribution helped build the church.
+The ceiling of the church and the mosaic of the Eastern Wall incorporate the symbols of the 16 countries whose contribution helped build the church.
 Including Argentina; Brazil; Chile; Mexico; Italy; France; Spain; England; Belgium; Canada; Germany; the United States; Ireland; Hungary; Australia And Poland.

 Due to the international character of the church; it was decided to establish it in the Roman-Classical style typical to the time of Christ.
 Barluzzi sought to express in the building the grief that befell Jesus during the agony in Gethsemani.
 So therefore the church’s interior is semi-dark.
 In addition, its ceiling is relatively low and 11 low domes are set against the 11 apostles and a large dome representing the crucifixion.
 The predominant color in the pieces of alabaster incorporated into the walls of the building is purple, the color of mourning in the Christian tradition, and the star-studded mosaic ceiling is painted dark blue.